What is a Honeypot Trap and How to Bypass It

 Have you ever run into a honeypot trap while scraping a website and wondered what hit you?
-Well, we too, in the past at least.
-They are often used as a security measure against web crawlers and cyber criminals.
+It's perfectly common: they're often used as a security measure against crawlers and cyber attacks.

-This tutorial will discuss what honeypot traps are, their types, use cases and how to bypass them while web scraping.
+Today, you'll learn what honeypot traps are and how to bypass them while web scraping.

 Let's dive right in!

-Honeypot traps work by mimicking a service or network being protected in order to lure in the spammers.
-Payment gateways are rich resources for most cyber attackers since they consist of sensitive and personal data like transactions, cards, accounts or bank details.
+Honeypot traps mimic a service or network under protection to lure in the spammers.
+Payment gateways are rich resources for most cyber attackers since they contain sensitive and personal data like transactions, cards, accounts, or bank details.

-You can put hidden form fields on your web page and the bots of these attackers would fill them out.
-Once they do so, the IP address is filed into your system and you can treat the address accordingly.
+You can put hidden form fields on your page, and those bots will fill them out.
+Once they do, the IP address gets filed into your system, which enables you to treat the matter accordingly.

-Depending on their goal, honey pots can be categorized into two main groups: production honeypots and research honeypots.
+Depending on their goal, honeypots can be categorized into two major groups: production and research.

-A production honeypot trap is set up in addition to actual production servers, it detects system intrusions and diverts the attacker's focus away from the main system.
+A production honeypot trap is set up in addition to actual production servers.
+It detects system intrusions and diverts the attacker's focus from the primary system.

-While research honeypots compile data on cybercriminal assaults.
-Security teams may evaluate and analyze the data that these honeypots collect on attacker tendencies to strengthen their defenses.
+Research honeypots compile data on cybercriminal assaults.
+Security teams may analyze the information collected on attacker tendencies to strengthen their defenses.

 Types of Honeypot Traps

 Honeypots of various types and complexities can be deployed by a cybersecurity team.
-They have mainly been classified into three types which are: low-interaction honeypots, high-interaction honeypots and pure honeypots.
+They're classified into three primary types:

 1. Low-Interaction Honeypots

-A low-interaction honey pot might not be able to provide you much in terms of insights on spammers and bots, but it can help your system deceive them by simulating a limited amount of services and functionality that are mostly attacked by the spammers.
+A low-interaction honeypot can't provide much insight into spammers and bots.
+However, it can help your system deceive them by simulating a limited amount of services and functionality commonly attacked by spammers.

 2. High-Interaction Honeypots

 Instead of mimicking a handful of services, high-interaction honeypot traps provide the attacker's real systems or a production honeypot to spam, which makes it easier to deceive them.
-The chances of an attacker realizing the honey pot traps are very low, yet it takes time to build and is very expensive to maintain.
+The chances of them realizing it's a deception are low, yet this option takes time to build and is expensive to maintain.

 3. Pure Honeypots

-These are systems which are completely mimicking the behavior of the full-scale production system which also involves sensitive data to entice cybercriminals so that they indirectly assist the cybersecurity team.
-Pure honeypots are complex and very hard to maintain but the insights and information they provide are priceless.
+These systems entirely mimic the behavior of the full-scale production system.
+This involves sensitive data to entice cybercriminals, which leads to them indirectly assisting the cybersecurity team.
+Pure honeypots are pretty complex and hard to maintain but the insights and information they provide are invaluable.

-Before you jump into securing your operating systems, endpoints and systems with honeypot security and deploying one, there are some calculations you need to keep in front of you because it's possible to over-secure or even under-secure your systems without the calculations.
+Before you jump into securing your system with honeypot security, there are some things you should know.
+It's possible to over- or even under-secure your systems without some valuable calculations.
+Take these into consideration:

-Take the average of incidents or attacks your system faces in a month and divide it with the resources or man-hours you put in for the development, management and maintenance of your honeypot system.
-If it's less than 1, then you're over-securing your system and vice-versa.
+Take the average incidents and attacks your system faces in a month and divide those by the resources and manhours you put in to develop, manage, and maintain your honeypot system.
+If the result's less than one, then you're over-securing, and vice-versa.

 1. Database Honeypots

-These honeypot traps use decoy databases to entice the attack, like SQL injection.
-This decoy database will pile up the techniques and credential abuse by the attacker hence helping you to build better system defenses and take security measures.
+These use decoy databases to entice the attack, such as an SQL injection.
+This decoy database piles up the attacker's techniques and credential abuse, helping you build better system defenses and take security measures.

 2. Spam Honeypots

-Spammers and attackers would test your open mail relay by forwarding an email to themselves at first and once they are successful in this step, the bulk of spam emails are sent out resulting in the exploitation of mail relays and open proxies.
+Spammers and attackers test your open mail relay by emailing themselves.
+Once they're successful, a bulk of spam messages are sent out, resulting in the exploitation of mail relays and open proxies.

-Spam honeypots set up spam traps that can detect the initial testing mail by the spammer and log the real-time IP address of the attacker so that the address can be blocked.
-They are very useful when it comes to avoiding bulk emails and makes life difficult for spammers.
+These honeypots set up spam traps that can detect the initial testing mail and log the attacker's real-time IP address so that it can be blocked.
+They're beneficial when avoiding bulk emails, making life difficult for spammers.

 3. Malware Honeypots

-This type of honeypot trap mimics services, networks, or software apps to lure in malware attacks.
-The malware's features can then be examined in order to create anti-malware software or to address API vulnerabilities.
+This honeypot trap mimics services, networks, or software apps to lure in malware attacks.
+The malware's features can then be examined to create anti-malware software or to address API vulnerabilities.

 4. Client Honeypots

-This kind of honey pot trap portrays themselves as clients and digs in to find any malicious servers attacking other clients.
-They are also called observables since they gather information on how these malicious servers are attacking the client servers.
+These kinds portray themselves as clients and dig in to find any malicious servers attacking real users.
+They're also called observables since they gather information on how these malicious servers are attacking the client servers.

 5. Honeynet

-There will be times when you'd want to protect a real network from cyber threats, gather information and take security measures to protect the network security.
+Sometimes you want to protect an entire network from cyber threats, gathering information and taking the necessary security measures.
 This is where honeynet comes in.

-A honeynet consists of one or more honeypots that act like computer systems on the internet.
-A honeynet is decorated and set up in a manner so that it looks like a production network and a jackpot to the attackers.
+It consists of one or more honeypots that act like computer systems on the web.
+A honeynet is decorated and set up to look like a production network, thus a real jackpot to attackers.

 Honeypot Traps and Web Scraping

-Websites utilize honeypot traps to identify and prevent harmful web scraping activities such as copyright infringement.
-They are often incapable of distinguishing between good and malicious bots.
-As a result, excellent web scraping bots that capture only publically available data can also be discovered.
-Here are some of the ways to crawl data from a web page without getting caught by the honeypot detection:
+Websites utilize honeypot traps to identify and prevent harmful scraping activities, e.g., copyright infringement.
+However, they're often incapable of distinguishing between good and malicious bots.
+As a result, even ethical spiders focusing only on public data can also be captured and blocked.

 Public networks are full of risks and are often used by attackers to access sensitive data.
-Honeypots can be set up on shared networks and you could jump into one without even knowing.
+Honeypots can be set up on shared ones, and you could jump into them without knowing.

-Make sure you check the terms of services of a business or web page that you wish to scrape.
-Make sure you scrape during off-peak hours so that it doesn't affect the performance of the system for other users.
+Make sure you check your target's terms of services.
+Also, perform scraping during off-peak hours, so it doesn't affect the system performance for other users.

-Make sure you are using a legitimate proxy provider.
-Make sure your scraper is giving the system some breathing space between requests and not overloading it.
-Don't be greedy for data, outline your requirements and collect only that data.
+Use a legitimate proxy provider and give the system some breathing space between requests.
+Don't be greedy for data: outline your requirements and collect only that.

-Browsers without a graphical user interface are used for web scraping and automated testing.
-These browsers are controlled programmatically and gather results for you faster.
+Browsers without a graphical user interface (GUI) are called headless and are commonly used for web scraping and automated testing.
+They're controlled programmatically, bringing results faster and avoiding restrictions.

-ZenRows is a software that can help you get rid of the hassle involved in web scraping by handling all scraping operations with a single API call.
-Take advantage of the free trial available.
+ZenRows is a user-friendly, powerful tool that can help you avoid the hassle involved in web scraping by handling all scraping operations with a single API call.
+Sign up for free today and see it for yourself!

 Conclusion